Office of the Director

 Berkeley Center for Green Chemistry (BCGC)

-Michael P. Wilson is Director and Principal Investigator of UC Berkeley’s Labor Occupational Health Program.
+Dr. Wilson is the former Director and Principal Investigator of UC Berkeley’s Labor Occupational Health Program.
 LOHP is one of the nation’s preeminent public University outreach programs to advance worker and community health and safety.
-Dr. Wilson also serves as Associate Director for Integrative Sciences of the Berkeley Center for Green Chemistry (BCGC), which involves students, faculty and researchers from the Colleges and Schools of chemistry, public health, natural resources, engineering, and business.
+Dr. Wilson also served as Associate Director for Integrative Sciences of the Berkeley Center for Green Chemistry (BCGC), which involves students, faculty and researchers from the Colleges and Schools of chemistry, public health, natural resources, engineering, and business.

 Dr. Wilson’s research and practice focus primarily on the intersection of occupational and environmental health sciences and policy in California, the U.S. and internationally, with emphasis on the chemical and oil refining sectors.
 He specializes in interdisciplinary approaches to problem-solving and in the development of strategic partnerships to improve health, safety and environmental practices in the high-hazard industries.
 He conducts technical work in exposure assessment and control, alternatives assessment, and emergency response.